 Choosing a platform that will meet your requirements is vital for your business.
 Each of them has its pros and cons, which will further determine your success.
 Moreover, they differ in terms of architecture and scaling possibilities, making a decision even harder.

-But don’t worry – reading this article will shed light on some of the eCommerce platforms in order to help you make the right decision and avoid unpleasant surprises..
-First of all, take a look at some basic information about these three solutions.
+But don’t worry – reading this article will shed light on some of the eCommerce platforms in order to help you make the right decision and avoid unpleasant surprises.
+First of all, take a look at some basic information about these three popular eCommerce platforms.

 General information about Sylius, Shopware, and WooCommerce